catherinevee/driftmgr/docs/development/RESOURCE_COUNT_ANALYSIS.md

 - Auto-detect credentials from multiple cloud providers
 - Authenticate with multiple accounts and subscriptions
 - Perform resource discovery across multiple regions
-- Provide comprehensive logging and error handling
+- Provide complete logging and error handling

 While no resources were found in the tested accounts, this demonstrates that DriftMgr is fully functional and ready to detect resources when they exist in the cloud accounts it has access to.